puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 As I touched on above, the hint system is a unique aspect of Puzzmo Cross|words that ensures their approachability for all solvers.
 Matthew Stock, a frequent writer of Cross|word hints (and Cross|words!), wrote to me about his hint-writing process.
 He explained that much of his process was impacted by the Puzzmo mission of making solvers feel capable and smart.

 **[Matthew Stock](https://www.puzzmo.com/user/xwc/matthew):**
-> I generally err on the side of overexplaining than underexplaining.
+> I generally err on the side of overexplaining rather than underexplaining.
 This feels more in line with the ethos of hints as Brooke first presented them to me, which was that we never wanted anyone to still be stuck even after using a hint.

 Even though hints are meant to provide solvers with an easier and more straightforward clue, Matthew emphasized that there is still ample room for creativity and fun wordplay.